jarandmi/React-style-guide/README.md

 import List from "./list.js"
 ```

-If you have interal state or use refs use class [classname] extends React.Component
+If you have interal state or use refs, use class

 ```javascript
 //example